List of highest-grossing fantasy films

 This article shows the lists of highest-grossing fantasy films of all time.
+It does not include horror films with fantasy elements, which are listed separately at the list of highest-grossing horror films.

 Highest-grossing fantasy films

 The following is a list of the highest-grossing fantasy films of all time.
 The top 12 are among the highest-grossing films of all time.
 Superhero films and science fiction films often have some fantasy elements but are not included here, having their own separate lists.